kdkyum/RatchetDRL/README.md

 ## Introduction

-This repo contains source code for the runs in [Deep Reinforcement Learning for Feedback Control in a Collective Flashing Ratchet](https://arxiv.org/abs/2011.10357).
+This repo contains source code for the runs in [Deep reinforcement learning for feedback control in a collective flashing ratchet](https://arxiv.org/abs/2011.10357).

 ## Installation
 ```bash